Международен Младежки Обмен

 Financial support & travel cost reimbursement:

-Project is supported by “Erasmus+” program.
-Accommodation, meals, program and travel cost (based on distance) are covered from grant.
-100% of the participants‘ travel costs will be reimbursed within the valid budget sums calculated according to the official rules of Erasmus+ programme.
+100% of the participants ‘travel costs will be reimbursed within the valid budget sums calculated according to the official rules of the Bulgarian NA in the frame of Erasmus +.
 If a sum exceeds the limit, the excess will be paid by the participants themselves.
-The reimbursement limit is calculated per participant from the city of your sending organisation to Bulgaria and back via the Erasmus+ Distance calculator
+The reimbursement limit per participant is based and calculated according to the official Erasmus+ distance calculator and the rules of the program.

 The reimbursement will be conducted either to the partner organization or to one of the participants personal bank account.
 If the group decides on a reimbursement to a personal bank account, each one of them should sign declaration, confirming his will.